PoulosIoannis/bellman-viterbi/README.md

 ## 📥 Input

-A plain text file with space-separated time intervals (offsets), like:
+A plain text file with space-separated time intervals (offsets), choose one of the txt's:two_states.txt,three_states.txt,four_states.txt